Various Artists "A NIGHT AT THE HAYRIDE" (Hayride Records, 1977-?) (LP)

 (Produced by Steve Runner)

 A local-artists compilation produced by radio station WLVQ, in Columbus, Ohio.
-This is mostly a rock comp, though it includes a song from country rockers McGuffey Lane, "Stay In Love With You" (which also appeared on their first, self-released album in 1980) as well as one called "Country Rocker," by a band named Roughrider.
-So methinks there was some love of twang to be found among the deejays in Columbus.
+This is mostly a rock comp, although it includes a song from country rockers McGuffey Lane, "Stay In Love With You" (which also appeared on their first, self-released album in 1980) as well as one called "Country Rocker," by a band named Roughrider.
+Methinks there was indeed some love of twang to be found among the deejays in "the biggest small town in America".

 Various Artists "THE RACKENSACK, v.1" (Ozark Folk Center) (LP)